openvinotoolkit/openvino/docs/ops/movement/Roll_7.md

 **Category**: data movement operation

-**Short description**: *Roll* operation shifts elements of a tensor along specified axis.
+**Short description**: *Roll* operation shifts elements of a tensor along specified axes.

-**Detailed description**: *Roll* produces a tensor with the same shape as the first input tensor and with elements shifted along dimensions specified in *axis* tensor.
+**Detailed description**: *Roll* produces a tensor with the same shape as the first input tensor and with elements shifted along dimensions specified in *axes* tensor.
 The shift size is specified in *shift* input tensor.
-If the value of *shift* is positive, elements are shifted positively (towards larger indices).
-Otherwise elements are shifted negatively (towards smaller indices).
 Elements that are shifted beyond the last position will be added in the same order starting from the first position.

-Example 1. *Roll* output with `shift` = 1, `axis` = 0:
+Example 1. *Roll* output with `shift` = 1, `axes` = 0:

 ```
 data    = [[ 1,  2,  3],